Abimael10/anomaly-grid/docs/mathematical-implementation.md

 ### Probability Bounds

-All probabilities are maintained in the range [0, 1] with special handling for:
+Probabilities are kept in [0, 1] with smoothing to avoid zeros and log-space math to avoid underflow.
-- Zero probabilities (smoothing)
-- Underflow protection (minimum probability thresholds)
-- Overflow protection (log-space calculations)

 ### Smoothing Strategies